 Applying to dietetic internships was hands-down the most stressful experience in my life.
 It’s been almost a year since graduating from my internship program at St. Michael’s Hospital in Toronto, and I’m hoping to help any RD2Bes on your path to scoring the internship of your dreams.

-Before I begin, this blog is intended for any students applying through a partially integrated undergrad program (competing towards the end of your program for an internship spot) or the post-degree internship route (applying to a Dietitians of Canada program).
-Here is a breakdown of the internship routes.
+Before I begin, this blog is intended for any students applying through a partially integrated undergrad program (competing towards the end of your program for an internship spot) or the post-degree internship route.
 I chose to apply for a post-degree internship; I did not apply to any Master’s programs.

 In 2012, I made the decision to move from Dubai, U.A.E. to study at Acadia University in Wolfville, Nova Scotia.
 I chose the Acadia nutrition program for its strong academic and practical curriculum.
 The flexibility and variety of courses exposed me to many aspects of dietetics and broadened my scope of interest.
 Prior to starting the program, I was unsure of what I wanted to do after my degree, and it wasn’t until my second year that I realized my goal was to become a Registered Dietitian.
 I felt I had fallen behind my peers, but was determined to complete my degree on time and get into an internship program.
 The following is what I learned through my experience when applying for a dietetic internship/practicum.

 Internship programs may state a minimum GPA requirement, however, it’s a competitive process with few positions available.
 Program coordinators are looking for students with high academic ability, work experience, strong references, and professional potential.
 Every program has their own GPA requirements, but I would suggest talking to your university’s internship coordinator or advisor to ask about the average GPA of past successful applicants.